Main Types of Commercial Companies in Luxembourg

 Transferability restriction: for an SA, shares shall be freely transferable, unless provided otherwise in the Articles or in a shareholders' agreement.
 Given the nature of the Sàrl, shares are freely transferable between shareholders but are subject to transfer restriction to third parties, thus requiring the approval of shareholders representing at least 75% of the share capital.

 In addition to the aforementioned legal rules, the Articles or shareholders' agreement may provide for restrictions on the free transferability of shares, such as the prior-consent requirement, pre-emption or lock-up clauses, tag-along clauses, and call or put options.
 These provisions are a matter of contractual freedom and may be more restrictive than Law 1915, provided that they do not result in the absolute inalienability of the shares.
-Consequently, it is imperative to provide an exit mechanism for shareholders wishing to dispose of their shares.
+Consequently, it is imperative that an exit mechanism for shareholders wishing to dispose of their shares is provided.

 Further to the amendment of Law 1915 in 2016, lock-up clauses are valid but must be limited in time.
 Therefore, since 2016, pre-emptive, approval and lock-up clauses are valid for a maximum 12-month period and shall automatically be reduced to 12 months if contractually fixed to a longer period of time.